Wilkinsburg station

-The Pennsylvania Railroad Station-Wilkinsburg is located in Wilkinsburg, Pennsylvania, on Hay Street at the foot of Ross Avenue.
+Wilkinsburg station is a former train station located in Wilkinsburg, Pennsylvania.
+It was built by the Pennsylvania Railroad in 1916 and was last used in 1975.
+It was added to the National Register of Historic Places in 1985 as Pennsylvania Railroad Station-Wilkinsburg.

+History

 The building was completed in 1916 when the railroad embankment through town was elevated above street level to eliminate hazardous grade crossings.
 The two previous stations had been located three blocks southeast along Wood Street between Franklin and Rebecca Avenues.

 The 1916 station was built of brick and stone in the current Beaux-Arts architecture style with a vitrified tile waiting room and monumental wooden benches.
 It served three 12-car-length island platforms with enclosed seating areas situated between three pairs of tracks (main and yard leads).
 Originally the platform surfaces were level with the floors of the railroad passenger cars, but they were later lowered to the level of the track, reportedly due to substandard lateral clearances between the platforms and carbodies caused by the tracks' partially curved alignment when lengthier cars came into use; the change further spared train crews the inconvenience of having to lower and raise trap doors over the coach stairwells for this single station alone when platform levels of the other stations on this commuter route (possibly excepting East Liberty) were not elevated to match.
 One of the platforms was removed altogether.
 Access to the platforms was available by stairways at the Penn Avenue, South Avenue, and Franklin Avenue underpasses, in addition to the station tunnel which also served as the Ross Avenue pedestrian underpass.
 There was also a separate tunnel at the station to deliver mail, express, and baggage to the platforms (a U.S. post office was later constructed across the street from the station, forming a sort of civic center in conjunction with the municipal building/public library, also across the street).
 The station's strategic location visible down Ross Ave. was negated when that street's motor traffic was made one-way in the opposite direction.